Avista (NYSE:AVA) Issues FY 2023 Earnings Guidance

+Avista (NYSE:AVA) last issued its quarterly earnings results on Tuesday, August 3rd.
+The utilities provider reported $0.20 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.26 by ($0.06).
+Avista had a net margin of 10.78% and a return on equity of 7.15%.
+During the same period last year, the firm posted $0.26 earnings per share.
+As a group, equities research analysts expect that Avista will post 2.03 earnings per share for the current year.

-A number of brokerages have commented on AVA.
-Williams Capital restated a buy rating on shares of Avista in a research note on Friday, April 23rd.
-Zacks Investment Research lowered shares of Avista from a hold rating to a sell rating in a report on Monday, July 26th.
-Two equities research analysts have rated the stock with a sell rating, one has assigned a hold rating and one has given a buy rating to the company’s stock.
-The company has an average rating of Hold and an average target price of $45.00.
+Separately, Zacks Investment Research cut Avista from a hold rating to a sell rating in a research report on Monday, July 26th.
+Two investment analysts have rated the stock with a sell rating, one has assigned a hold rating and one has given a buy rating to the stock.
+The company presently has a consensus rating of Hold and a consensus price target of $45.00.

+In other Avista news, Director R John Taylor sold 600 shares of Avista stock in a transaction that occurred on Thursday, June 3rd.
+The stock was sold at an average price of $44.86, for a total value of $26,916.00.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, VP David J. Meyer sold 1,143 shares of the business’s stock in a transaction that occurred on Wednesday, August 25th.
+The stock was sold at an average price of $41.93, for a total value of $47,925.99.
+The disclosure for this sale can be found here.
+Insiders sold a total of 22,118 shares of company stock worth $992,477 in the last ninety days.
+0.94% of the stock is owned by corporate insiders.

+A hedge fund recently raised its stake in Avista stock.
+Morgan Stanley lifted its position in shares of Avista Co.
+(NYSE:AVA) by 22.1% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 429,241 shares of the utilities provider’s stock after acquiring an additional 77,787 shares during the quarter.
+Morgan Stanley owned 0.62% of Avista worth $18,315,000 at the end of the most recent quarter.
+Hedge funds and other institutional investors own 80.09% of the company’s stock.

 Avista Corp. is a holding company, which engages in the provision of electric and natural gas utility business.
 It operates through the Avista Utilities, and Alaska Electric Light and Power Company (AEL&P) segments.
 The Avista Utilities segment includes electric distribution and transmission, and natural gas distribution services in parts of eastern Washington, Northern Idaho, and Northeastern and Southwestern Oregon.